-- Timely consideration and resolution of valid complaints by renters and managers; and
+- Timely consideration and resolution of valid complaints by renters and managers

-- Residents organizing and participating in decisions regarding the apartment building.
+- Organization and participation of residents in decisions regarding apartment buildings

 Rights Involving Your Rental Unit

-You have the right to live in decent, safe, and sanitary housing.
+You have the right to live in habitable, safe, and sanitary housing.
 Included in this right are:

-- Necessary repairs performed in a timely manner, upon request; and
+- Necessary repairs performed in a timely manner, upon request

 The rental property manager should also give you a written notice, within a reasonable time, of any non-emergency inspection or other entry into your apartment.